resource11/rev_n_frontend/README.md

 ##App approach
 * I leveraged my knowledge of HTML, CSS, Javascript, jQuery and AJAX to build a decently functional app prototype
-* After sketching a [wireframe](TBD) and reviewing my user stories (see above section), I mocked up the HTML file and added some basic CSS3 styling.
+* After sketching [wireframes](https://www.dropbox.com/s/ffwctdr9jr7iwy1/rev_n_wireframes.pdf?dl=0) and reviewing my user stories (see above section), I mocked up the HTML file and added some basic CSS3 styling.
 Then I worked through the [user journey and app logic](TBD) to solve the problem of creating, reading, updating, and deleting data.
-* I also created a Rails backend, and structure my [ERD models](TBD) and associations, leveraging Ruby, SQL and ActiveRecord.
+* I also created a Rails backend, and structure my [ERD models](https://www.dropbox.com/s/gbybcpbelwhuv7t/Rev_n_ERD.png?dl=0) and associations, leveraging Ruby, SQL and ActiveRecord.
 * After completing many data validation tests on the back end, I integrated the back-end to the front-end for functionality tests.
 * Lastly, I challenged myself by exploring various Javascript animation libraries with the goal of achieving complex animations on a timeline and in the 3D space.

 ##Challenges
 * My first challenge was figuring out the [data models], and how the data would relate to each other in the most logical manner with a goal of keeping my controllers skinny.
-* My second challenge was creating a [user journey map](TBD) and [wireframes](TBD) that accurately achieved the goals of my user stories, while setting up a workflow process.
+* My second challenge was creating a [user journey map](TBD) and [wireframes](https://www.dropbox.com/s/ffwctdr9jr7iwy1/rev_n_wireframes.pdf?dl=0) that accurately achieved the goals of my user stories, while setting up a workflow process.
 I heavily leveraged Trello to keep track of items to do, in development and completed.
 * My third challenge was structuring my code in a way that could more easily integrate the ajax requests/response while paying attention to separation of concerns.
 * My fourth challenge was learning the correct syntax for using the Greensock Animation library (GSAP).
 * My fifth challenge was descoping animations and leverating Velocity.js as an animation tool while I was debugging issues with GSAP.